Dhureen/JewelleryStore/README.md

 3. Replace the connection string in appsettings.json i.e. ConnectionStrings.mssql with your local connection string.
 4. Run the solution using visual studio.
 5. Application will be hosted on https://localhost:44303
+6. A swagger UI will be launched with list of all APIs.
+7. To test gold price API, swagger UI needs to be authorised with bearer token by opening the authorise box.
+9. Use { "username":"Normal","password":"Normal") or {"username":"Privileged","password":"Privileged"} in the authenticate request body and fetch the token.

 # Postman collection
 https://www.getpostman.com/collections/a8f45cf7c923410da80a